tomstagg/nn-zero-to-hero/README.md

 This series builds from using a bigram character model to more complex transformer models.

 In this lecture a bigram character model is built.
 A bigram model is a pair of consecutive character.
-Where one letter is used to predict the second character using a lookup table. q ... u, for example!
+Where one letter is used to predict the second character using a lookup table. q -> u, u is predicts to follow q for example.

 The bigram character model loads words into a list, creates bigrams from these words, stores the results in a model - a tensor array, creates probabilities from this model for next letter prediction given a starting character and generates new words.